CodeReclaimers/neat-python/docs/module_summaries.rst

       :rtype: bool

 .. note::
-  TODO: Suggested simplification for the below: Make ``__config_items__`` a list of lists/tuples, with the latter containing (name, value_type, default) - no default if the last is None.
+  TODO: Suggested simplification for the below: Make ``__config_items__`` a list of lists, with the latter containing [name, value_type, default] - no default if the last is None.
 This would also allow moving get_config_params into the BaseAttribute class, although config_item_names may require some modifications.
-(A default capability will be needed for future expansions of the attributes, such as different types of initializations.)
+(A default capability will be needed for future expansions of the attributes, such as different types of initializations, and for enabling better handling of the current activation/aggregation function defaults.)

 .. py:module:: attributes
    :synopsis: Deals with attributes used by genes.

 attributes
 -------------
+  Deals with :term:`attributes` used by :term:`genes <gene>`.

   .. inheritance-diagram:: attributes